Custom Print Label Learning: About Label Laminates

 Lamination will protect your labels from light scuffs and prevent ink smudging, and enhance their resistance to moisture.

-It is important to note, however, that lamination alone will not give you waterproof labels and stickers.
-If your labels will be used in a wet environment, we recommend having them made on one of our water-resistant base materials such as White BOPP label printing.
-For custom waterproof labels, White BOPP and High Gloss Laminate has traditionally been our most popular combination of materials often used for bath and body product labels.
+It is important to note, however, that lamination alone will not give you water resistant labels and stickers.
+If your labels will be used in a wet environment, we recommend having them made on one of our water-resistant base materials such as White BOPP.
+For custom water resistant labels, White BOPP and High Gloss Laminate has traditionally been our most popular combination of materials often used for bath and body product labels.

 - High Gloss Laminate is our most popular laminate overall.
 It is the least expensive lamination option, and protects labels while giving them a shiny finish.
 High Gloss laminate is made of PP.